The Basics of Audience Targeting

 - You have a low conversion rate

-If you see any of these for an extended period of time, you might want to revisit your audience definition and targeting strategy.
+If you see any of these for an extended period of time, you might want to revisit your audience definition and targeting strategy and consider your customer lifecycle.

 As you can see, getting to know your audience takes both a smart approach and some serious legwork.